010JGL/Inscribe/inscribe/README.md

 - Make a tool for businesses to use for non-tech people

 - Increase awareness and the number of transactions on the network

+# # # To do list

+- Fix the main net functionality

+- Login feature for CC users

+- CC payment